codatio/codat-docs/blog/231115-put-bank-feed-bank-accounts.md

 This is a modification aimed at improving the clarity and reliability of our API.
 If you are utilizing the `PUT bankFeedAccounts` endpoint, you will need to update your workflows to use the new `POST bankFeedAccounts` endpoint for creating new bank feed accounts.

-The `PUT bankFeedAccounts` endpoint will be flagged as deprecated on the the public OAS documentation and will be removed on November 15th 2023.
-We recommend planning the transition to the new endpoint as early as possible.

 ## Expected impact if no action is taken​